-- Have attended a public or private high school in Colorado for at least three years immediately preceding the date that the student either graduated from a Colorado high school or completed a general equivalency diploma in Colorado; and - Be admitted to a Colorado college or university within 12 months of graduation from a Colorado high school or completion of a Colorado GED - Apply for COF if you are a student without lawful immigration status.
-You must also complete an affidavit stating that you have applied for lawful presence or will apply as soon as you are eligible to do so. - Have been physically present in Colorado on a continuous basis for at least 18 months preceding the start of the semester if you are a student without lawful immigration status who graduated or completed the GED prior to September 1, 2013 but were not admitted to a college or university within 12 months after graduating or completing the GED.
+- Have attended a Colorado high school for at least one year before graduation or was physically present in Colorado for at least one year immediately preceding the date the student completed a high school equivalency examination in Colorado; and - Have been physically present in Colorado for at least 12 consecutive months before enrolling in an institution. - Apply for COF if you are a student without lawful immigration status.
+You must also complete an affidavit stating that you have applied for lawful presence or will apply as soon as you are eligible to do so.

 As with the traditional domicile path, residency classification will be determined based on the information and documents submitted by you.
 The burden of proof is on the individual seeking in-state tuition.
+Visit www.ccd.edu/residency for more information.